mittwald/cli/CONTRIBUTING.md

 - 7zip + NSIS (for Windows builds)
 - Docker (for building the Docker image)

+When you are using an IDE that supports [devcontainers](https://containers.dev), you can use the provided devcontainer configuration to get a development environment with all required tools.

 ### Implementation notes for typical commands

 #### Documentation & examples